ClearBlade/clearblade-operator/README.md

 make deploy IMG="$OPERATOR_IMG"
 ```

-THe operator should be up and running.
+The operator should be up and running.

+#### Managing the version

+The version is managed by the operator SDK when generating the bundle.
+Check
+the `VERSION` param in the [Makefile](Makefile) for more info.

 #### Running in an air-gap environment